Renormalization: Renormalizability

-From this philosophical reassessment, a new concept follows naturally: the notion of renormalizability.
 Not all theories lend themselves to renormalization in the manner described above, with a finite supply of counterterms and all quantities becoming cutoff-independent at the end of the calculation.
-If the Lagrangian contains combinations of field operators of high enough dimension in energy units, the counterterms required to cancel all divergences proliferate to infinite number, and, at first glance, the theory would seem to gain an infinite number of free parameters and therefore lose all predictive power, becoming scientifically worthless.
-Such theories are called nonrenormalizable.
+If the Lagrangian contains combinations of field operators of high enough dimension in energy units, an infinite number of counterterms is required to cancel all divergences.
+At first glance, the theory would seem to gain an infinite number of free parameters and therefore lose all predictive power.
+Such theories are called "nonrenormalizable".

-The Standard Model of particle physics contains only renormalizable operators, but the interactions of general relativity become nonrenormalizable operators if one attempts to construct a field theory of quantum gravity in the most straightforward manner (treating the metric in the Einstein–Hilbert Lagrangian as a perturbation about the Minkowski metric), suggesting that perturbation theory is not satisfactory in application to quantum gravity.
+The Standard Model of particle physics contains only renormalizable operators, but the interactions of general relativity become nonrenormalizable if one attempts to construct a field theory of quantum gravity in the most straightforward manner (treating the metric in the Einstein–Hilbert Lagrangian as a perturbation about the Minkowski metric), suggesting that perturbation theory is not satisfactory in application to quantum gravity.

-However, in an effective field theory, "renormalizability" is, strictly speaking, a misnomer.
-In nonrenormalizable effective field theory, terms in the Lagrangian do multiply to infinity, but have coefficients suppressed by ever-more-extreme inverse powers of the energy cutoff.
-If the cutoff is a real, physical quantity—that is, if the theory is only an effective description of physics up to some maximum energy or minimum distance scale—then these additional terms could represent real physical interactions.
+However, in an effective field theory, "renormalizability" is a misnomer.
+In nonrenormalizable effective field theory, terms in the Lagrangian do multiply to infinity, but have coefficients suppressed by ever-increasing inverse powers of the energy cutoff.
+If the cutoff is a physical quantity—that is, if the theory is only an effective description of physics up to some maximum energy or minimum distance scale—then these additional terms could represent real physical interactions.
 Assuming that the dimensionless constants in the theory do not get too large, one can group calculations by inverse powers of the cutoff, and extract approximate predictions to finite order in the cutoff that still have a finite number of free parameters.
-It can even be useful to renormalize these "nonrenormalizable" interactions.
+This can be used to renormalize these "nonrenormalizable" interactions.

 Nonrenormalizable interactions in effective field theories rapidly become weaker as the energy scale becomes much smaller than the cutoff.
 The classic example is the Fermi theory of the weak nuclear force, a nonrenormalizable effective theory whose cutoff is comparable to the mass of the W particle.
-This fact may also provide a possible explanation for why almost all of the particle interactions we see are describable by renormalizable theories.
-It may be that any others that may exist at the GUT or Planck scale simply become too weak to detect in the realm we can observe, with one exception: gravity, whose exceedingly weak interaction is magnified by the presence of the enormous masses of stars and planets.
+This fact may also provide a possible explanation for why almost all of the particle interactions we see are describable by renormalizable theories: others that may exist at the GUT or Planck scale simply become too weak to be observable.
+There is one exception: gravity, the exceedingly weak interaction of which is magnified by the presence of the enormous masses of stars and planets.

-Renormalization schemes

-In actual calculations, the counterterms introduced to cancel the divergences in Feynman diagram calculations beyond tree level must be fixed using a set of renormalisation conditions.
-The common renormalization schemes in use include: